Goji-P2P/slate/source/includes/_corporate-actions.md

 To see the current state of a dividend instruction, this endpoint can be used.

-It will provide an overall `status` of the dividend instruction.
+It will provide two statuses:
+(1) An overall `status` of the dividend instruction.
-A breakdown of the current `status` of each payment.
+(2) A breakdown of the current `status` of each payment.

 ```http